ChekaZ/slate/source/index.html.md

 '@coinkit_ mon <amount> <userAmount> <coin>'

-Afterwards @Coinkit_ will retweet and like your message as well as reply with this message:
+Afterwards @coinkit_ will retweet and like your message as well as reply with this message:

 'Monetizing is set up for this Tweet!
 The next <userAmount> Users will receive each <amount> <coin> for their retweet!'